teo-tsirpanis/SoftWx.Numerics.Portable/README.md

+> **Warning** This library is no longer maintained.
+The [`System.Numerics.BitOperations`](https://learn.microsoft.com/en-us/dotnet/api/system.numerics.bitoperations) static class and the [`System.UInt128`](https://learn.microsoft.com/en-us/dotnet/api/system.uint128) type in .NET 7+ should cover most use cases of it.

 # SoftWx.Numerics for .NET Standard

 This is a .NET Standard port of the [SoftWx.Numerics][reposite] math library, originally written by Steve Hatchett.